 1. Create a holiday budget or spending plan

 When it comes to the word “budget” many people often think of complicated spreadsheets and restrictions but no, no, no - a budget will help you plan your spending and ensure there no surprises at the end of the year.
 No matter how big or small your holiday spending budget, ensure it is realistic.
-Shop around to find the best prices for the things you want to buy.
+Comparison shop around to find the best prices for the things you want to buy.

 2. Make a list

 Shopping for the ones you love can lead to overspending.
 All of the sales will exciting and tempting - trust me I know.
 To help avoid going over budget make a shopping list.
 On your list include the individuals you plan to shop for and a budget for each person.
 This will also help you narrow down the gifts options.
 You can actually get very granular and add the actual planned gift to the list so there isn’t room for overspending.
 You can also use budget envelopes for your shopping, one for food, one for gifts, etc…

 Don’t miss out on savings by waiting until the last minute to do your shopping.
 Starting early will help you stick to your shopping list and allow you to shop around for the best deal and not pick up what is left since you started late.

 Check your wallet to see if you have unused gift cards or ones with small balances.
 You would be surprised how this can help you fund your holiday shopping.
 Example: small balances on several Starbucks gift cards may be enough to get a gift from Starbucks for a boss or coworker.

 Try printing a photo of you and your best friend, child, parent, spouse then get a frame and a blank card (you can get both of these at Dollar Tree) and handwrite a heartfelt message.
 Another idea is a wall or desk calendar with pictures of the family for each month for a family member you don’t see often, along with a blank card with a heartfelt message.